kalekdev/uni/semester-1/nus-1/notes.typ

 - To ensure $arrow(B)$ remains finite, $arrow(H) -> 0$ within a a ferromagnet.

 === Magnetic Circuits
 Magnetic fields are confined within ferromagnetic loops and "conducted".
-This seems to be a result of the domains aligning in such a way so that the superposition of the magnetisation field + external field cause it to follow the loop and navigate around curves.
-However, I'm still not fully convinced why this would happen, as the boundary conditions imply that the normal component would be much higher than the tangential component at the surface with air.
-TODO: Investigate
+This seems to be a result of the superposition of the magnetisation field + external field causing the domains to align in such a way that the field navigate around curves.
+Although the boundary conditions imply that the normal component would be much higher than the tangential component as the lines exit into the air, the magnetic field lines already begin to curve earlier and they are effectively completely tangent to the outer boundary of the ferromagnet.
+LTD: These effects are best investigated in a simulation, not very clear in the diagram below

-"Innerhalb des hochpermeablen Materials ist die tangential zur Oberfläche gerichtete Flussdichtekomponente entsprechend der Randbedingung (5.43) um den Faktor μr größer als in dem umgebenden Raum, d.h., der Fluss wird in dem hoch- permeablen Material geführt und darf im umgebenden Raum vernachlässigt werden."

 #figure(
   image("images/magnetic-circuit.png", width: 40%),